 Q: What is one thing that you recommend everyone does when they visit Iceland?

 A: An impossible question as there is so much to do but I always love journeying along the volcanic black sand beaches.
 The imposing ocean in front of you, volcanic sands under your feet and mountainous landscapes behind you.
 The environment is breathtaking.
 Make it interesting by doing it on a quad bike.
 Truly exhilarating.

 This wasn’t your first trip – what is it about Iceland that keeps beckoning?

 Everything.
-It’s a place that offers so much for every type of traveller.
+It’s a place that offers so much for every type of traveler.
 From the landscapes that offer some of the most mind-blowing and romantic environments to travel through to the range of options that have created the world’s best adventure playground for those looking for that fix.
 Reykjavik itself has an effortless sense of style with incredible restaurants for those after a cosmopolitan feel, and then there are the people.
 Welcoming, engaged, enthusiastic and extremely proud.
 And finally, the fact that any time of the year offers a compelling reason to visit (from the white nights of summer, to the northern light lit nights of winter) makes it a simply perfect destination for me.

 What new experience, hotel or region did you discover on this trip?

 I had been wanting to get to Hotel Ion for a long time and I finally did.
 It didn’t disappoint.
 Incredible design, beautiful style, fantastic staff and situated in one of the most beautiful landscapes I have ever had the fortune to see.

 What did you do differently on this trip, if anything?

 Had my first camping experience in Iceland.
 An overnighter in the remote hinterland surrounded by a mountainous vista.
 A brilliant experience defined by the silence that comes from being so remote.
 To leave a city like New York and only hours later to not hear a single sound apart from your own breathing of some of the freshest air you will ever take in was magical.